 The completed Scholarship Application and all required materials must be received by April 15, 2024.

 When will the Scholarships be announced?

-The Scholarships will be announced on or about April 24, 2020.
+The Scholarships will be announced within two weeks after the deadline.
 The full amount of the award will be given to the recipient at the Fund’s Summer Reception event in June.

 What criteria will be used to award the Scholarships?

 The Fund will take into consideration all the materials submitted by the applicant and will give particular weight to the essay portion of the application and the applicant’s Summer project.
 The letter of recommendation should be written by a person who can provide relevant information to the Fund and who can be contacted by the Fund.
 Among the factors to be considered by the Fund are the following:

 - · the applicant’s demonstrated commitment to and interest in pro bono and/or public interest legal work to the Asian American community;

 - · the applicant’s leadership potential;